KhartesViewer/khartes/README.md

 Khartes provides an interface to convert a set of TIFF files into a data volume.
 This conversion process
-assumes that the TIFF files are already somewhere on your disk;
+assumes that the TIFF files are already somewhere in your filesystem;
 khartes does not download TIFF files over the internet.

-The `File / Create volume from TIFF files...` menu item brings up a dialog box where you can specify which TIFF files you want to include in your data volume, and the x and y ranges of the pixels within each TIFF file that you want to include.
+The `File / Create volume from TIFF files...` menu item brings up a dialog box where you can specify which TIFF files you want to include in your data volume, as well as the x and y ranges of the pixels within each TIFF file that you want to include.
 A status bar at the bottom of the dialog box shows how large the resulting data volume will be, in gigabytes.  **Be aware that